zotonic/zotonic/doc/manuals/cookbook/frontend-pagebackgrounds.rst

 to the page?
 What if you want to display images and video in your text, not just a background?

 This is where custom predicates come into play.
-Don't fret!
-It's much easier than you think
+Don't fret! it’s much easier than you think

 :term:`Predicate` is nothing but a fancy way to say "relationship".
 Predicates define relationships between various places (objects, entities) within Zotonic.
-If you are into graphs and graph theory, a predicate is a directed labeled edge from one node to another (see Marko Rodriguez's amazing presentations on (among oher things) graph theory and graph algebra here: http://www.slideshare.net/slidarko/presentations ).
+If you are into graphs and graph theory, a predicate is a directed labeled edge from one node to another (see Marko Rodriguez’s amazing presentations on (among oher things) graph theory and graph algebra here: http://www.slideshare.net/slidarko/presentations ).